djpurpose/autoArmory/readme.md

 * Questions or suggestions I can be reached on Discord: `djpurpose#9880`
 * This script is use at your own risk but if you follow the setup you should be fine.

+## Version updates
+* v0.01 - 04/01/2019 - Initial build.
+* v0.02 - Changed gear change verification to offhand instead of skills to be compatible with TurboHUD.
+Removed 5rift/6grift rift type and added 2rift/4grift.
+2/4 is the same ratio of 1/2 with less gear changes but I left 1/2 for faster testing.

 ## How it Works
 1. Run the number of rifts specified.
 2. Change armory / rift type